Kenya Keys organization hero background

 OUR STORY

 In 2005, Joseph Mwengea and Rinda Hayes co-founded Kenya Keys with a shared conviction: that education unlocks the potential and opportunities within every rural boy and girl.
-Two years later, Rinda's husband, Brant Hayes, joined their efforts, becoming the operational backbone supporting their growing initiative.
+Two years later, Rinda's husband, Brent Hayes, joined their efforts, becoming the operational backbone supporting their growing initiative.

 Witnessing how the lack of a high school education trapped youth in cycles of poverty, they dedicated themselves to expanding access to secondary learning.
 They understood that poverty is a complex, dehumanizing force, and that overcoming it requires equally thoughtful, long-term educational opportunities.